hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/449_mother_worship.md

 "I stretch the bows of Rudra when He desires to destroy evil" (Rig-Veda,
 X. 125, *Devi-Sukta*).

-Very soon in the Gitâ (IX.
+Very soon in the Gitā (IX.
 19, also X. 4-5) we find, "O Arjuna, I am the Sat and I am the Asat, I am the good and I am the bad, I am the power of saints, I am the power of the wicked."
 But soon the speaker patches up truth, and the idea goes to sleep.
 I am power in good so long as it is